-We spend a lot of time talking about breathability in mattress design for good reason.
-Many comfort, health, and performance issues are directly impacted by it.
-So, what exactly do we mean by mattress breathability?
-It refers to how well the materials in a mattress are able to transport moisture and stay dry.
+The breathability of a mattress directly impacts many comfort, health, and performance issues.
+What do we mean by mattress breathability?
+It refers to how well the materials in a mattress allow air to circulate, transport moisture, and stay dry.

 We create a warm, humid sleep environment each night by climbing into bed and falling asleep.
 That's because we generate body heat and perspiration.
 In fact, we all perspire (and respire) about a cup each night.
 Our mattress is exposed to this heat and moisture.
 It must manage these conditions efficiently to provide comfortable, restorative sleep and mattress longevity.